localstack/docs/content/en/user-guide/aws/mq/index.md

 ---
 title: "Amazon MQ"
-categories: ["LocalStack Pro"]
+linkTitle: "Amazon MQ"
 description: >
   Get started with Amazon MQ on LocalStack
-aliases:
-  - /aws/mq/
 ---

+## Introduction
 Amazon MQ is a fully managed service for open-source message brokers.
-Basic support is included in LocalStack Pro, please refer to the [feature-coverage]({{< ref "feature-coverage" >}}) for more information.
+Basic support is included in LocalStack, please refer to the [feature-coverage]({{< ref "feature-coverage" >}}) for more information.

+LocalStack supports MQ via the Pro/Team offering, allowing you to use the MQ APIs in your local environment.
+The supported APIs are available on our [API Coverage Page](https://docs.localstack.cloud/references/coverage/coverage_mq/), which provides information on the extent of MQ integration with LocalStack.

 ## Getting started
 In the following, we outline basic MQ usage.
-Please also refer to the sample here: [Localstack Pro Samples](https://github.com/localstack/localstack-pro-samples/tree/master/mq-broker).
 Assuming you have [`awslocal`]({{< ref "aws-cli" >}}) installed, you can try the following commands:

 {{< command >}}